 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

-Included: Tuition for 6 credits, accommodations, local transportation, half-board (daily breakfast and dinner), airport transfer to and from Venice, equipment rental (helmet, goggles, high-visibility jacket, hammer, lens), printed field camp guide, international emergency medical insurance.
+Included: Tuition for 6 credits, accommodations, local transportation, half-board (daily breakfast and dinner), airport transfer to and from Venice, equipment rental (helmet, goggles, high-visibility jacket, hammer, lens), all printed field camp guide maps and materials, international emergency medical insurance.

-Not included: Airfare*, passport and visa fees, other transportation, lunches, compass, optional trips, immunization (tetanus shot), personal spending, required textbooks and/or course materials.
+Not included: Airfare*, passport and visa fees, other transportation, lunches, compass, optional trips, immunization (tetanus shot), personal spending

 Students on MasonGEO programs must pay the advertised program cost in order to participate.
 This cost will be made in three payments (Deposit + First Payment + Final Payment).
 Students using financial aid can provide additional paperwork in lieu of deposit and final balance payments.